chloehill14/Strava-and-Spotify-Project/README.md

 -------------

 Strava:
-- Use the Strava API to get access to my data and then clean it up.
+- Use the Strava API to get access to my running data and then clean it up.

 Spotify:
 - Clean up my Spotify listening data from my Extended Listening History.